ETS 2

 ETS 2 is reshaping emissions compliance for fuel suppliers and downstream industries.
 In this short video, we explain how the system works, who it applies to, and what businesses need to consider to stay compliant and competitive.

-Launched in 2023, the EU’s Emissions Trading System 2 (ETS 2) is a separate carbon market covering fuels used in building heating, road transport, and smaller industries not included in the original ETS (ETS 1).
+Launched in 2023, ETS 2 is a separate EU carbon market covering fuels for building heating, road transport, and smaller industries not included in ETS 1.

-For businesses in scope, the system brings new compliance obligations, cash flow impacts, and exposure to carbon market volatility — making proactive management essential.
+For businesses in scope, ETS 2 introduces new compliance obligations, cash flow impacts, and exposure to carbon market volatility, making proactive management essential.

 ETS 2 applies primarily to fuel suppliers serving road transport, buildings, and other covered sectors.
 Companies are in scope if they are liable for excise duties on these fuels and release them for consumption within regulated markets.